microsoft/FluidFramework/examples/apps/cra-demo/README.md

 - Try extending the demo with more key/value pairs and a more complex UI
   - `npm install @fluentui/react` is a great way to add [UI controls](https://developer.microsoft.com/en-us/fluentui#/)
-- Try using other collaborative objects such as the [SharedMap](https://fluidframework.com/docs/apis/map/)
+- Try using other DDSes such as the [SharedString](https://fluidframework.com/docs/apis/sequence/sharedstring/)